Ansible works against multiple systems in your infrastructure at the same time.

 To make things explicit, it is suggested that you set them if things are not running on the default port:

 Suppose you have just static IPs and want to set up some aliases that live in your host file, or you are connecting through tunnels.
 You can also describe hosts via variables:

 In the above example, trying to ansible against the host alias “jumper” (which may not even be a real hostname) will contact 192.0.2.50 on port 5555.
 Note that this is using a feature of the inventory file to define some special variables.
 Generally speaking, this is not the best way to define variables that describe your system policy, but we’ll share suggestions on doing this later.

 Values passed in the INI format using the

-(strings, numbers, tuples, lists, dicts, booleans, None), but as a string.
-For example
+(strings, numbers, tuples, lists, dicts, booleans, None).
+Host lines accept multiple

 If you are adding a lot of hosts following similar patterns, you can do this rather than listing each hostname: